 The tongue vowels are a little different and harder to control.
 For this exercise, put the tip of your tongue on the back of the bottom teeth and relax it.
 Notice how the back of the tongue doesn’t relax flat, it relaxes high and arched.
 This is because the bulk of the tongue muscle is in the throat.
 From there, it spits the tongue up and out, causing an arch in the back.

 Now sing “Ah” just as you did with the lip vowels.
 While maintaining the “Ah” sound, slowly lift the back of the tongue towards the roof of the mouth.
+To do this, keep the tip of the tongue on the back of the bottom teeth and lightly push forward.
 By doing this slowly, you should hear an “Eh” vowel and finally an “Ee” vowel.
 If the tongue touched the roof of your mouth, you probably produced either a “Nn” or “Ng” sound.
 The good thing about these exercises is that you maintained space and produced vowels with minimal tension.

 Try it for yourself

 At first, it can be very difficult and awkward, almost like having a fat tongue.
 After some practice, you’ll notice how easily you can make an Ee vowel without the kind of tension produced when you say “Cheese.”
 For a good tongue workout, try singing “Ee-Ah” on a descending 5544332211 scale.
-Try not to move your jaw and remember to form “Ah” the entire time, allowing only the tongue to change the vowel to “Ee.”
+Keep the tip of the tongue glued to the bottom teeth and try not to move your jaw.
+Remember to form “Ah” the entire time, allowing only the tongue to change the vowel to “Ee.”
 When done properly, only the tongue should move.
 Creating this and any other vowel by using only the tongue or lips, will take unnecessary tension away from your voice, enabling you to produce a powerful sound with less work.

 ©2018 SeanyMac Studios, Sean Oliver All rights reserved.